News channel

 First, What Exactly Is Real-Time Assistance in Poker?

-RTA refers to any kind of external help you get during a hand that influences your decisions.
-This could be a chart, a calculator, or full-blown solver software.
-If it’s telling you what to do in the moment, it’s RTA.
+RTA means any outside assistance you get while playing a hand that impacts your decisions.
+This might be a table, a calculator or even full-blown solver software.
+If it directs what you do at the time, it’s RTA.

 And it’s almost universally banned.

-Poker sites draw a hard line: studying before or after a session is fine.
-But once the cards are dealt, every decision must come from your brain – not a guide, not an app, and definitely not a solver whispering GTO advice in your ear.
+Poker sites make a hard-nosed judgment: Studying before you play, or after, is O.K.
+But once the cards are in the air, all decisions must issue from your brain – not a book or app, certainly not from a solver whispering GTO counsel in your ear.

-Think of it like this: RTA is your virtual co-pilot at the table.
+Here’s one way to look at it: Let’s say RTA is your virtual co-pilot flying the table.
 Only problem?
 It’s illegal.
-And the moment you use it, you’re not just cheating the system – you’re cheating the spirit of the game.
+And the second you do, you are not just gaining an advantage in the game – you are gaining an advantage in the spirit of the game.

 How Does RTA Actually Work?